beginning of content

 What are the complications of insomnia?

-Insomnia also causes a range of problems that can occur during the day, and can make it difficult to function normally.
+Insomnia causes a range of problems that can occur during the day.
+It can be difficult to function normally.
 They include:

 Being overtired can increase your risk of making mistakes or having an accident.
-Research has shown that severe sleep deprivation can affect your ability to drive as much as alcohol.
+Severe sleep deprivation can affect your ability to drive as much as alcohol.

 Resources and support